ibaivalente/ibaivalente/README.md

 ## PREVIOUS WORK EXPERIENCE

-If you are curious about my previos work experience, I have worked in sales, marketing and even social media.
+If you are curious about my previous work experience, I have worked in sales, marketing and even social media.
-Although I am currently not working in marketing, those experiences provided me with social habilites that I find very useful in my carreer in IT
+Although I am no longer working in marketing, those experiences provided me with social abilites that I find very useful in my carreer in IT.

 ## ACADEMIC TRAINING